Hierarchical Causal Models: Discussion

 Analogous technological advances are also being made in fields outside social science.
 Consider a biologist interested in the effects of gene expression on disease progression~\citep{Tejada-Lapuerta2023-wj}.
 In the past, they would have had to rely on bulk gene expression measurements, taking the average expression levels within a tissue.
 With the development of single cell RNA sequencing, expression levels can be measured in individual cells~\citep{Klein2015-kg}.
 So, unit-level data about tissues can be replaced by subunit-level data about their constituent cells.
 Meanwhile, advances in synthetic biology enable targeted modification of gene expression levels in specific cell types, i.e. conditional soft subunit interventions~\citep{Hrvatin2019-zy}.
 HCMs thus offer a possible tool for leveraging single cell data to inform emerging therapeutic strategies.

 Theoretically, a central open problem is finding an identification method for HCMs that is \textit{complete}, in the sense that if an effect cannot be identified via the method then it is not identified.
 The do-calculus is complete~\citep{Shpitser2006-jg,Huang2006-ba}, and our identification method rests on application of do-calculus to the collapsed model.
-But the collapsed model is not fully nonparametric even when the HCM is fully nonparametric.
-For example, in the \textsc{instrument} graph, the outcome variable $Y_i$ depends on its parents $Q^{a|z}$ and $Q^z$ only through the marginal that they induce.
-Consequently, there may be effects that are identified even when do-calculus says they are not.
+But many HCMs have collapsed models that are not fully nonparametric, even though the HCM itself is nonparametric.
+For example, in the collapsed \textsc{subunit instrument} graph, the outcome variable $Y_i$ depends on its parents $Q^{a|z}$ and $Q^z$ only through the marginal that they induce.
+Consequently, there can be effects that are identified even when do-calculus says they are not.

+Another open direction is to advance estimation.
+We gave some estimation methods, including both hierarchical point estimators (\Cref{sec:identification_problem}) and hierarchical Bayesian models, which account for statistical uncertainty (\Cref{sec:eight_schools}).
+To improve sample efficiency and robustness, it may be valuable to develop influence function-based corrections, along the lines of doubly robust estimators or targeted learning~\citep{Kennedy2022-ml}.
+It is an open question how to extend these and other causal estimation approaches to estimands from hierarchical causal models.